President: Alexander Thomopulos

 Vice President: Petros Besieris

-Petros is a senior attending the University of Michigan-Dearborn pursuing a Bachelor’s of Science degree in Computer Science.
-His academic accomplishments include being placed on the College of Engineering and Computer Science Dean’s list since freshman year.
-Mr. Besieris has also received the National Engaged Leader Award, recognizing high academic accomplishments along with leadership traits that have helped him thrive throughout his college career.
-He is very active within the Greek community of the Detroit area and is also a member of the University of Michigan-Ann Arbor Hellenic Student Association.
+Petros is currently an MBA candidate attending the College of Business at the University of Michigan-Dearborn.
+He received his B.S. in Computer science from UM-Dearborn in 2018.
+Upon graduating with distinct honors, Mr. Besieris also received the National Engaged Leader award, recognizing high academic accomplishments and leadership traits that have helped him thrive both in his professional and academic career.
+Petros is very active within the Detroit Greek community and is currently a member of the District 10 AHEPA organization.
 Greek dancing is a passion for Petros as he has been a member of the Metro-Detroit dance group, Zoé, since the age of 10.
-Mr. Besieris has professional experience working in the IT department of a Fortune 500 corporation.
+Mr. Besieris has professional experience working in the IT industry for a Fortune 250 corporation.
 His ambition as Vice President for NHSA is to combine both his professional and cultural background to the organization in continuing to promote a strong Greek community on a national level.

 Director of Operations: Jason Mantzouranis